| THE

 trees); lots of revs; and we went for it.
 Thankfully there was nothing

+coming along the road and we made it safely onto the tarmac.
 While I scraped the mud off the windows Gordon got the map out.
 This

 was not a good sign.
 He spotted another forestry track just a mile or